Discharge Planning After Surgery

 Once you meet the discharge criteria specified for your type of surgery, you will

-be released to go home or be transferred from the recovery room to a hospital room.
+be released to go home.
+Or you may be moved from the recovery room to a hospital room.

-Hospitals usually require that you have a responsible friend or family member to drive
+Hospitals usually require that you have a responsible friend or family member drive

-what medications to take, what exercises to do, and other home care instructions.
+take and what exercises to do, as well as other home care instructions.

-Before you go home, you should be very clear on what your limitations are and whether
+Before you go home, you should be very clear on what your limits are and whether you

-How soon before I can resume driving and other routine activities (for example, housework or lawn
+How soon before I can drive again and do other routine activities such as housework or lawn

-Who will help me once I get home until normal activities can be resumed?
+Who will help me once I get home until I can go back to my normal activities?

 How long should I expect pain?

-Is there any kind of follow-up therapy to this surgery?
+Is there any kind of follow-up treatment to this surgery?

-When should I follow up with your doctor?
+When should I follow up with my doctor?

-In what instances should I contact your doctor or nurse or seek immediate medical
+In what cases should I contact my doctor or nurse or seek medical care right away?

-When can I resume exercise and other more rigorous activities?
+When can I go back to exercising, lifting, and other more vigorous activities?

 How soon before I can return to work?